 Nearly $400 Million Raised Online in U.S. This Year Alone

-New York, NY – November 28, 2018 - #GivingTuesday, the grassroots movement and global day of giving, has now broken the billion dollar mark in generosity, with millions of people in every country of the world coming together this year to give back.
+New York, NY – November 28, 2018 - #GivingTuesday, the grassroots movement and global day of giving that started seven years ago, has now broken the billion dollar mark in generosity, with millions of people in every country of the world coming together each year to give back.
 The movement, begun as a simple idea at the 92nd Street Y (92Y) in New York City in 2012, has propelled people across the globe to open their wallets and volunteer their time to help those in need and to raise their voices in support of causes they believe in.

-Since that time, the total amount raised from the movement, now an annual ritual around giving, is over $1 billion online in the U.S.
+Since 2012, the total amount raised from the GivingTuesday movement, now an annual ritual around giving, is over $1 billion online in the U.S.

 On the seventh annual #GivingTuesday, individuals, civic coalitions, non-profit organizations, schools, and businesses in all 50 states raised over $380 million online in the United States alone (with results still coming in) to benefit a broad range of causes, and gave much more in volunteer hours, donations of food and clothing, and acts of kindness.
 The total number of donations reported is approaching 4 million, a 45-percent jump compared to 2017, marking the most successful year yet in terms of giving.
 The mean gift size was $105.